Battling Wal-Mart for an Eight-Year-Old Burn Victim

 And the trial rolled on.
 Some witnesses collapsed under the weight of cross-examination; others took the hits and stood even taller; the burned little girl’s grandmother cried on the stand, and so did her firefighter father.

-The little girl’s father was quoted in the media outlets, “Shane was awesome.
-When their expert got up there at first he said there were no defects in the [exploding] pot.
+Media outlets covered the victory with the girl’s father expressing gratitude for Shane’s strategic brilliance.
+“Shane was awesome.
+When their expert got up there at first, he said there were no defects in the [exploding] pot.
 Shane got up there and got their expert to say, ‘Yes, there are many defects.’
 We were sitting there in awe.”